CrazyAn-JL/STAR-Net/README.md

-Low-Light Image Enhancement via Dual-Domain Joint Optimization and Kolmogorov–Arnold Networks
+DAWN: A Dual-Domain Kolmogorov-Arnold Network for Efficient Low-Light Image Enhancement